dtoczala/ibm-cloud-landing-page/README.md

 Now just because you have the recipe, it doesn't mean that you will be successful.
 Just like a receipe in the real world, how you combine the ingredients is important, the skill of your baker is important, and the little things that you add for "flavor" are important too.
 Each of the receipes below are good starting points, but you should make sure that what you are baking will work for your ultimate audience.
 Don't waste time/money/effort making a 3 tier wedding cake when a cupcake will satisfy the needs of your organization.
 Heck, sometimes all they want is a [blueberry muffin](https://www.eater.com/2016/3/11/11203948/puppy-bagel-teenybiscuit).

 And just like in the real world, there are a lot of specialty bakeries out there that will make custom cakes and cupcakes for you.
-If your not very good in the kitchen, then this might be your best bet.
+If you're not very good in the kitchen, then this might be your best bet.

 ### References for Further Reading
 - [grunt](https://grunt) - A simple sound